nicolas-tdc/weave/README.md

 See instructions found in the readme files of your added services

-*Or in weave's default service's readme file*
+*Or in weave's default service's readme file:*
 [default-service-readme](https://github.com/nicolas-tdc/weave-core/blob/main/default-service/README.md)

 ## Available scripts and commands